Abhishek-Kanti/Lab-Projects/Web scraper/README.md

-## Step1: Make virtual environment to avoid any pakage conflicts.
+## Step 1: Make virtual environment to avoid any pakage conflicts.
 ### In your directory terminal run the following commands:
         1. python -m venv venv
         2. ./venv/Scripts/activate

-## Step2: install all the requirements.
+## Step 2: install all the requirements.
 ### Run the following command in your directory terminal:
         pip install -r requirements.txt